Upcoming Events

 2025 GSOC Field Trip Schedule

-Field Trips 2025 are coming your way soon!
+Field Trips 2025 are here at last!
 The schedule is still being planned for the trips after June, so stay tuned for updates.
 Refer to the Field Trips page for preliminary trip descriptions, and as trips get ready for registration, more detailed information about the trips and the registration process.
 See ya soon!

 Recent Presentations